In 1866 Irish Immigrants, John and Mary Tuohy, arrived from Boston and settled on the western shores of Eagle Springs Lake.

-In 1866, John and Mary Tuohy, Irish immigrants, arrived from Boston and settled on the western shores of Eagle Springs Lake where their 80-acre farm grew to 601 acres.
 In 1893 John sold his portion of the land to his son, William.
-William decided that the area would be an ideal vacation spot and established a resort including a grand hotel, 12 cottages and 18-hole golf course.
-The resort served as an exclusive vacation destination for guests from Chicago, Milwaukee and Waukesha.
+William decided that the area would be an ideal vacation spot, and established a resort inlcuding a grand hotel, 12 cottages and an 18-hole golf course.
+The resort served as an exclusive destination for guests from Chicago, Milwaukee and Waukesha.
 Horse drawn buggies met vacationers at the train stations in Eagle and Mukwonago.
-Hotel rates at the turn of the century were $2.00 per day and $8.00-$12.00 per week.
-Golf was 25 cents for 18-holes but if people were short on money William allowed them to golf for free.
+Hotel rates at this time were $2.00 per day and golf was 25 cents for 18-holes.

-Fifth generation owner Mike Bolan and his family represent Eagle Springs Golf Resort as the oldest family owned nine-hole course in Wisconsin.
-Eagle Springs is also proud to be listed among the first courses in America.
-We hope you stop by to visit soon.
+Fifth generation owner, Mike Bolan, and his family represent Eagle Springs Golf Resort as the oldest family-owned nine-hole course in Wisconsin.

 We are proud to be recongized as one of the first 100 clubs established in the United States and to be named in ‘Golf Magazine’ as “First 100 Clubs in America”.
 Also, we are honored to be recognized as the 2006 and 2007 Nine-Hole Course of the Year by Golf Course Owners of Wisconsin.